MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/aks-hci-evaluation-guide-2a.md

    > [!NOTE]
    > Ensure that your Azure Kubernetes Service extension is the latest available version.
 If the **Status** shows **Installed**, then you have the latest version.
 If the **Status** shows **Update available (1.#.#)**, ensure that you apply this update and refresh before proceeding.

-In order to deploy AKS hybrid using Windows Admin Center, connect your Windows Admin Center instance to Azure:
+In order to deploy AKS using Windows Admin Center, connect your Windows Admin Center instance to Azure:

 1. Still in **Settings**, under **Gateway**, select **Azure**.
 2. Select **Register**, and in the **Get started with Azure in Windows Admin Center** blade, follow the instructions to **Copy the code**, then select the link to configure device login.